hydrodynamicstability/statquotes/README.md

   - Dedication for the reprint of *Economic Control of Quality of Manufactured Product* by W. A. Shewhart (Milwaukee:  Quality Press).

+- "And because what we observe is not the outcome of a stationary process, conventional statistical inference rarely apples and forecasts are often based on shifting sands."

+  - John Kay and Mervyn King (2020)

+  - *Radical Uncertainty:  Decision-Making Beyond the Numbers* (New York:  W. W. Norton).

 ## Null hypothesis significance testing (NHST)

 - "Null hypotheses of no difference are usually known to be false before the data are collected....when they are, their rejection or acceptance simply reflects the size of the sample and the power of the test, and is not a contribution to science."